efdevcon/DIPs/DIPs/DIP-32.md

 ## Summary of Proposal

-An interactive game using ZK to prove your score while protecting privacy.
-Attendees collect unique [signatures](https://eips.ethereum.org/EIPS/eip-2494) from physical NFC cards, which are tied to attending events or meeting people.
-These signatures serve as private POAPs, and are visualized as different "Jubjub" monsters.
+An interactive game using ZK to prove points while protecting privacy.
+Attendees collect unique signatures from physical NFC cards, which represent attending events or meeting people, and are visualized as different "Jubjub" monsters.
 Attendees use ZK to reveal the number & rarity of the Jubjubs they've collected, but nothing else.

 <p align="center">
 <img src="images/DIP32-jubjub-bird.png" alt="Jub Jub bird" style="height: 300px;">